FCAgreatgoals/glyph/README.md

 This command will:
 - Create the `emojis/` folder for your emoji files
-- Generate a `glyph.config.js` file with the default configuration
+- (Optional) Generate a `glyph.config.js` file with the default configuration
 - Add `emojis/list.json` to `.gitignore`
 - Add `emojis/emojis.d.ts` to `tsconfig.json`

 ### 2. Configuration

+**Default Environment Variables:**

+By default, the application will use the following environment variables if not explicitly configured:
+- `TOKEN` - for the Discord bot token
+- `EMOJIS_DIR` - for the emojis directory path

+**Manual Configuration:**

+You can also manually create a `glyph.config.js` file with your configuration.

 The generated `glyph.config.js` file looks like this: